Alejandrodelgado/cloud-iot/README.md

 ![image](https://user-images.githubusercontent.com/13664652/161132090-dcaea32f-a366-4b0a-9eff-e221f38515e7.png)

 It is time to test it.
-Download in yor Android [Accelerator app](https://ibm.biz/iot-apk)
+Download in yor Android [Accelerator app](https://ibm.biz/apkiot2) "https://ibm.biz/apkiot2"

 You would need some data
 <img width="347" alt="image" src="https://user-images.githubusercontent.com/13664652/161154552-e77a175c-5e55-4138-ba59-369a60025a7b.png">

-At top right you have the organization that need in the aplication The device name "Android"
+At top right you have the organization that need in the aplication (You can see also in the url of the IoT platform at the beginning) https://wtzlkq.internetofthings.ibmcloud.com/dashboard/apps/browse =>> wtzlkq would be my organization The device name "Android"
 The code "12345678"